ナミビア

 • Breakfast

-• Private vehicle transfer The guide will collect you from your accommodation in Windhoek and the journey to Sossusvlei will begin.
+• Private transfer The guide will pick you up from your accommodation in Windhoek and the journey to Sossusvlei begins.
 You will spend the next two nights in the Namib Desert.

-The driving time is about 5 hours, but the scenery is wonderful and the route is never boring.
+The travel time is about 5 hours, but the scenery is wonderful and the drive is never boring.

 Highlights along the way:

-Transition from the thornveld of the Kalahari to the Namib Desert: from the vehicle you can enjoy the changing landscapes.
+Transition from thorny Kalahari grasslands to the Namib Desert: from the car window you can enjoy the changing landscapes.

-Duwisib Castle: an interesting attraction 70 km southwest of Maltahöhe.
-A great spot for a short break.
+Duwisib Castle: an interesting attraction located 70 km southwest of Maltahöhe, ideal for a short break.

-Spreetshoogte Pass (or Remhoogte Pass): this pass offers magnificent views and is ideal for photography, stretching your legs, a coffee break, or a picnic lunch.
+Spreetshoogte Pass (or Remhoogte Pass): this pass offers grand views and is perfect for photos, stretching your legs, a coffee break, or a picnic lunch.
 [English Guide]

 • Namibia - Sossusvlei

-• About Sossusvlei Located in the beautiful Namib-Naukluft National Park, Sossusvlei is home to the iconic red sand dunes of the Namib Desert.
-The contrast between the clear blue sky and the massive red dunes is one of Africa's most stunning natural wonders and a paradise for photographers.
-Sossusvlei, with its overwhelming scenery, is one of Namibia's most famous tourist destinations; some of its unique dunes reach nearly 400 meters and are among the highest in the world.
+• About Sossusvlei Located in the beautiful Namib-Naukluft National Park, Sossusvlei is a place of iconic red sand dunes of the Namib Desert.
+The contrast between the clear blue sky and the giant red dunes is one of Africa's most beautiful natural wonders and a photographer's paradise.
+Sossusvlei, boasting this overwhelming landscape, is one of Namibia's most famous attractions; some of its unique dunes reach nearly 400 meters in height and are among the tallest sand dunes in the world.

 Highlights

 These iconic dunes come alive in the light of sunrise and sunset, captivating photographers from around the world.
-Sossusvlei is inhabited by diverse wildlife adapted to the desert, including oryx, springbok, ostriches, and various reptiles.
+Sossusvlei is home to a variety of desert-adapted wildlife such as oryx, springbok, ostriches, and various reptiles.

-Exploring Dead Vlei: Walk across the unique landscape of a white salt and clay pan dotted with ancient trees.
+Explore Deadvlei: Walk among the unique landscape of the white salt-and-clay pan dotted with ancient trees.

-Luxury experiences: Scenic flights or hot air balloon rides are available, and you can even enjoy a once-in-a-lifetime champagne breakfast among the dunes.
+Luxury experiences: Scenic flights or hot-air balloon rides are available, and you can enjoy a once-in-a-lifetime champagne breakfast among the dunes.

-This special destination will be a highlight of any trip to Namibia and will inspire all who visit.
+This special destination will surely impress everyone and is a highlight of any trip to Namibia.

 • Dinner